An intensive, four-week introduction to all aspects of book publishing

 The course is aimed primarily at recent university graduates but other applicants are not discouraged.
 Many students have worked in publishing briefly and would like to broaden their understanding of the field or have decided to make a career change from an unrelated field.

-British and EU citizens are encouraged to apply.
+The program is open to all nationalities and the American contingent is strong.
+British and EU citizens are also encouraged to apply.
 Citizens of Australia, Canada, New Zealand and other countries covered under the British government’s Youth Mobility Scheme may also find the program of special interest.
-American applicants are also most welcome and will receive job placement assistance in the United States.
-We cannot assist American citizens with securing permission to work in the United Kingdom.
+American applicants will receive the same job placement assistance in the United States that their CPC N.Y. counterparts receive.

 While most applicants have studied English and the humanities, many have degrees in other disciplines such as art, economics, business, law, music and the sciences.